Trevor Grimshaw

-Trevor Grimshaw (1947 in Hyde, Cheshire – 2001) was an English artist whose main subject is the northern industrial town landscape as it used to be.
+Trevor Grimshaw (1947–2001) was an English artist whose main subject is the northern industrial town landscape as it used to be.

 Life and work

 Grimshaw was born in Hyde, Cheshire in 1947 and studied at the Stockport College of Art from 1963 to 1968.
 He developed a unique style working in oils, charcoal and graphite to produce atmospheric, stylised images of the Northern industrial landscape, mainly in monochrome.

 As a child he had a passion for steam engines and trainspotting, which continued into adulthood; for example he made the journey to the scrapyard at Barry in South Wales which held hundreds of steam locomotives awaiting scrapping, and made a personal photographic record of the occasion, 34 photo images being used in his publication "Stilled Life".
 Much of his work overall features steam engines.

 He spent much of his working career at Manchester advertising agency Stowe Bowden Ltd.

 Artistic career

 Grimshaw exhibited widely in the UK (including at the Royal Scottish Academy and the Royal Academy in the 1970s) and in the US and Germany.
 His work was included in the private collections of L.S.
 Lowry, Edward Heath (two drawings purchased in 1973), the Warburton (Bread) Family and Gerald Kaufman MP., and he is represented in a number of public collections, including The Tate Gallery, Salford Art Gallery, Stockport Art Gallery and Bury Art Gallery.

 He illustrated The Singing Street, a book of poems by Mike Harding, and executed limited edition lithographs for Christie's Contemporary Art.
-He also collborated with composer Peter McGarr in 'Echoes and Reflections' at Cornerhouse Gallery, Manchester and did the title slide images for the early BBC Great Railway Journeys of the World series.
+He also collaborated with composer Peter McGarr in 'Echoes and Reflections' at Cornerhouse Gallery, Manchester and did the title slide images for the early BBC Great Railway Journeys of the World series.
 Artist Geoffrey Key described Grimshaw, a long time friend, as "one of the most important graphic artists working in the north during the last half of the 20th century".

 While Grimshaw is most celebrated for his black and grey graphite portrayal of post-industrial Britain (e.g. canals, cityscapes, viaducts, steam trains) his portfolio included diverse other subjects such as megaliths, Stonehenge, quarries in North Wales, motorway construction and the solstices (often in combination).
 Colour treatment was largely reserved for Cheshire landscapes, and pictures of Clarice Cliff ceramics.

 L.S.Lowry attended one of his earliest exhibitions, buying three of his major early works to hang alongside his small collection of Pre-Raphaelites.
 Grimshaw became a regular visitor to Lowry’s home in Mottram.

 In 1973 the North West Arts Association published Townscape: Trevor Grimshaw, a book reproducing 30 drawings.

 In 2004 a major retrospective exhibition was held at Stockport Art Gallery.

 In December 2011 viewers of the BBC programme "Flog It!" witnessed two large graphite drawings sell for £3,200 and £3,800 (plus buyer's premium) at an auction held at Adam Partridge's auction rooms in Congleton.